 And mirror on the other host.
 Note that

-• IFACE is the “parent” interface of the VXLAN interface, it should be the interface you will use to
+IFACEis the “parent” interface of the VXLAN interface, it should be the interface you will use to

-• REMOTE_IP is the IP of the remote vxlan endpoint, not on the overlay network (so like your LAN IP)
+communicate with the NUC.REMOTE_IPis the IP of the remote vxlan endpoint, not on the overlay network (so like your LAN IP)LOCAL_IPis the same but for your local machinePORTis the port you will send packets to

 It is worth noting you can just omit local IP dstport PORT the kernel should figure it out.